seatsio/seatsio-flutter/README.md

 ## Credits

-This SDK was inspired by This was inspired by https://github.com/SongJiaqiang/seatsio-flutter.
+This SDK was inspired by https://github.com/SongJiaqiang/seatsio-flutter.